Rafael10Diez/Machine-Learning-Distributed-Nusselt-Numbers-Efficient/source/core/README.txt

 ./source/core/loaders.py
-    a) Functions to create the classical data_loaders observed in Python.
+    a) Functions to create the typical `data_loaders` found in PyTorch.

 ./source/core/ml_runner.py
     a) Main routine handling the Machine Learning studies.
-        - Input parameters is read
+        - Input parameters are read
         - A Neural Network architecture is initialized and trained according to the configuration given.
         - The final prediction margins are established.